-The shareholdings of each person known by us to be the owner of more than 5% of our voting securities, as at 29 November 2006, is shown in the table titled "Twenty largest registered securityholders as at 29 November 2006".
-As at 29 November 2006, we are not aware of any individual beneficial holder, other than the Commonwealth, whose securities represent more than 5% of the issued and outstanding securities.
-The Commonwealth has equal voting rights with all other securityholders.
+The shareholdings of each person known by us to be the owner of more than 5% of our voting securities, as at 1 September 2006, is shown in the table titled "Twenty largest registered shareholders as at 1 September 2006".
+As at 1 September 2006, we are not aware of any individual beneficial holder, other than the Commonwealth, whose shares represent more than 5% of the issued and outstanding shares.
+The Commonwealth has equal voting rights with all other shareholders.